UBC-Solar/sunlink/README.md

 #### Overview

-The `run_setup.sh` script simplifies the process of installing dependencies and setting up Sunlink.
+The `setup.sh` script simplifies the process of installing dependencies and setting up Sunlink.
 This additionally configures Nginx and Docker to manage your telemetry cluster.
 It sets up Nginx as a reverse proxy, enabling seamless communication between your Docker containers.

 #### Script Summary